merstella/ai_agents_hackathon/README.md

-# Google AI Agent Bake Off 2025 - Multi-Agent Banking System
+# AI Agents on Arc with USDC - Multi-Agent Banking System

-This project was built as part of Google's AI Agent Bake Off 2025 challenge, where I reimagined retail banking through intelligent multi-agent systems powered by Google's Agent Development Kit (ADK), the Agent-to-Agent (A2A) Protocol, and the Gemini API.
+This project was built as part of AI Agents on Arc with USDC hackathon hosted by [lablab.ai](https://lablab.ai/event/ai-agents-arc-usdc), where I reimagined retail banking through intelligent multi-agent systems powered by Google's Agent Development Kit (ADK), the Agent-to-Agent (A2A) Protocol, and the Gemini API.

 ## 🎯 What This Project Does